Postitt-io/Front-end/README.md

 ## Connecting the server to your local Postgres instance:

-in `Back-End/ormconfig.json` make sure you have the correct port, database, username and password for TypeORM to connect to Postgres.
+In `Back-End/ormconfig.json` make sure you have the correct port, database, username and password for TypeORM to connect to Postgres.

 ---